SAFETY POLICY OF THE ARTILLERY RESERVE, INC.

 Artillery Reserve Ordnance Officers immediately of the problem(s), and its resolution.
 All resolutions will be coordinated

-the Ordnance Officers, Brigade or Battery Commander, along with the said individual
+amongst the Ordnance Officers, Brigade or Battery Commander, along with the said individual organization

 to which the gun or detachment is owned.